Anna Bansode

-Anna Dadu Bansode is an Indian politician from Maharashtra.
+Anna Dadu Bansode (born 1978) is an Indian politician from Maharashtra.
 He is currently serving as the Deputy Speaker of Maharashtra Legislative Assembly.
 He has been a Member of Legislative Assembly of Maharashtra since 24 October 2019 from Pimpri.
 Previously he was elected by Pimpri in 2009.
 He got a ticket for 4 th time from pimpri Assembly to contest against Sulekha Shilawant of NCP-SP in 2024 vidhan Sabha elections.